Druvith/RAG/Readme.md

 ------

 ## What is RAG?
 * RAG (Retrieval-Augmented Generation) is an framework that combines the strengths of information retrieval systems (such as search and vector databases) with the generative and reasoning capabilities of Large language models.
-By combining your data with LLMs grounded generation is more accurate and relevant to your specific needs.
+By combining your data with LLMs, grounded generation is more accurate and relevant to your specific needs.
 ------

 Current stack: